PredictiveEcology/fpCompare/cran-comments.md

 There was 1 NOTE:

-1. This is a new CRAN package submission.
+1. This is an update to an existing package.

         * checking CRAN incoming feasibility ...
 NOTE
         Maintainer: ‘Alex M Chubaty <achubaty@NRCan.gc.ca>’
-        New submission

 ## Downstream dependencies